 The first Europeans to arrive in the country were the Spanish under Fernandez de Oviedo in 1528.
-While some of the population managed to flee, many fell victim to the newly introduced diseases and illness that came with the Spanish.
+While some of the population managed to flee, many fell victim to the newly introduced diseases and illnesses that came with the Spanish.
 Those that lived in the east remained in relative peace due to a lack of interest from the Europeans.

 Under Spain, the territory that Nicaragua covered became part of Guatemala.
 Once France invaded Spain in 1794, Nicaragua became of little importance as Spain tried to recover.
 Just as Spain was weakened, internally, Nicaragua was also in trouble.
 There was great cvil unrest due to monopolies that were held by rich landowners.
 These monopolies made trade incredibly unfair and the poorer populations could not compete.

 After the Captaincy General of Guatemala dissolved in 1821, Nicaragua and its neighbours (El Salvador, Panama, Costa Rica and Honduras) joined to form the United Provinces of Central America.
-Together the provinces gained independence but the union was short lived.
+Together the provinces gained independence but the union was short-lived.
 Internal fighting amongst the countries led to its demise a mere fifteen years after its inception.
 After this, Nicaragua declared itself a sovereign state.

 Despite being independent, there was again unrest in Nicaragua at the hands of the liberals and the conservatives.
 The liberals invited American William Walker to aid their cause in 1855.
 Unfortunately, things did not go as planned and Walker fixed an election making him president in 1856.
 He wished to turn Nicaragua into a slave colony but was eventually captured with help from the British and he was executed.
 Just as the liberals had turned to an American to help, the conservatives also asked for American intervention in 1909.
 For the next twenty years, U.S. Marines occupied Nicaragua.
 It was not until 1933 that a guerilla campaign led by Augusto César Sandino forced the Americans out in 1935.

-A parliamentary National Guard was established led by General Anastasio Somoza Garcia.
-He created Nicaragua’s longest running military dictatorship that lasted until 1979.
+A parliamentary National Guard was established and led by General Anastasio Somoza Garcia.
+He created Nicaragua’s longest-running military dictatorship that lasted until 1979.
 The Sandinista National Liberation Front (FSLN) began a guerilla campaign who were successful in overthrowing the Somoza dynasty.
 In response to this, rebel groups joined together, forming the Contras to oppose the new government.
 In 1981, American president Reagan helped the Contras saying that by doing so, America was fighting communism.
 In 1987 a deal was signed with Honduras (where many Contra bases were stationed) and the insurgency ended.